This is the last week of Fiction.

 Have a one-two-three––punch, but don’t do it twice in a row.

 2: Draw your ideas from the deepest darkest recesses of your own experience.
-My old writing teacher used to say write from the basement, not from the porch.
+My old writing teacher used to say write from the basement, not from the front porch.
 Be courageous in what you reveal about yourself through your writing.

-If you write a sentence, and then think Ugh!
+If you write a sentence, and then think Uh-oh!
 I can’t write that.
 My readers will think I’m weird… you’ve probably just written something profound, personal, and beautiful, so leave it on the page.
 There may be limits as to how much you want to shock your readers of course, but be liberal with where you place those limits.

 3: Don’t focus on making your characters relatable.
 Focus instead on making your characters compelling; make them complex, complicated, and conflicted.
 Make them want things that cannot be had––and don’t just make them want those things, make them yearn for those things.
 Make them think they will die if they can’t have them.
 You can give your characters some relatable characteristics, but don’t make them completely relatable.

 Think about the mother in Rapunzel.
 She truly believes she will die if she can’t get rampion from the witch’s garden––even though she knows this desire will doom her and her husband to some terrible fate.